Social Distancing is an Opportunity for Brands to Grow New Customers and Serve Them Well

 We’re opposed to price gouging, which is unethical to do during times like these.
 However, with more people staying home, it means more people must shop online.
 They need your product, and you’re providing it to them.
 Sellers always need to be adjusting strategies, and responding well to social distancing can lead to short and long term higher success on Amazon.

 - Stay in stock.
 Our client included in the chart above is selling 50% more units daily.
 They’re now monitoring inventory daily and preparing to ship into FBA at a more aggressive pace.
+Staying deeply in stock, regardless of the current demand for your products, is a more aggressive and generally accepted as a growth-oriented FBA inventory strategy that typically will serve you well to get into the good graces of Amazon.

 - Refine Sponsored Ads.
 We’re seeing that the past week of data coming out of Amazon advertising is performing differently than a month ago for some of our clients, allowing us to increase aggressiveness yet stay profitable.